San Luis Transmission Project—

 - Location: Central Valley of California

-- 85-mile line to connect WAPA’s Tracy Substation to the San Luis, O’Neill and Dos Amigos substations
+- Will connect WAPA’s Tracy Substation to the San Luis, O’Neill and Dos Amigos substations

 - Provide cost certainty: Limits cost increases for water customers and provides long-term cost certainty